 Choose the type of milk that suits your goals or diet.
 Almond milk works quite nicely with coffee if you follow a vegan diet.
 Otherwise, skimmed milk will be the lowest in calories but full fat will be absolutely to die for.

-For an even thicker smoothie blending half a banana into the mix is the way to go (although I’m a big fan of Greek yoghurt too.
-Freezing it the night be will give an even creamier texture.
+For an even thicker smoothie blending half a banana into the mix is the way to go (although I’m a big fan of Greek yoghurt too).
+Freezing it the night before will give an even creamier texture.

-If you want to get really decadent the whipped cream is an absolute must.
+If you want to get really decadent then whipped cream is an absolute must.
 If you want to play the healthy game skip it.

 - One Scoop of Oats and Whey Protein Powder – Chocolate Creme Flavour